Critical lllness Protection

 Critical Illness Protection

-In the United States, there are three definitions of critical illness.:
+In the U.S., there are three main categories of Critical Illness:

-1. Critical Illness: heart disease, stroke, cancer, kidney failure, major organ transplant, muscular dystrophy, double vision, paralysis, and other diseases or conditions that severely shorten life expectancy.
+Critical Illness: This includes serious conditions such as heart disease, stroke, cancer, kidney failure, major organ transplants, muscular dystrophy, blindness, paralysis, and other illnesses that significantly reduce life expectancy.

 High-end lifei nsurance